 1922 - License fees go into the dedicated Hunters and Anglers Fund to be expended for fish and game activities.
 A Branch Game Farm in Freehold is established to raise pheasants.

 1923 - 144 acres are acquired in Warren County to construct the Rockport Game Farm.
-The farm continues to be the Division's primary pheasant producing facility and now encompasses almost 500 acres.
+The farm continues to be the agency's primary pheasant producing facility and now encompasses almost 500 acres.

 1924 - Pheasants are raised at High Point on land donated by Colonel A.R.
 Kuser.
 Operations at the Branch Game Farms in Mt.
 Holly and Freehold are discontinued.

 1925 - Wardens become involved with marine laws and regulations.

 1926 - The Governor is requested to take up with Federal authorities the possibility of acquiring old vessels to sink offshore to enhance fishing.
 The Fish and Game Commission President, H.J.
 Burlington, informs wardens that "education...has done more for conservation than all the arrests that have been made previously."
 Hon.
 Herbert Hoover, Secretary of Commerce and soon to be president, cites New Jersey as having "done wonders" with its hatchery and is an example for other states to follow.